In the Valley of Fire, a Nevada State Park

 Later in the winter of adventure, we endured a month in the Fountain of Youth and its wonderful hot pools and a Christmas gathering of old friends.
 Sorry, “endured” is far from the correct word for our stay.
 When its the third year there, they are indeed doing something right!

-The desert golf course, to be found near some forward-thinking areas, are free to use, but beware of chasing your ball into a snake’s den.
+The desert golf courses, to be found near some forward-thinking areas, are free to use, but beware of chasing your ball into a snake’s den.
 A big help in avoiding the putting problem that desert rocks impart, is a rule that once inside a large circle around the flag, there is no longer a rule to go ahead with that rock-strewn “green.”
 You are free to tee off again on the next hole.
 Should you get your ball into the cup, though, one may subtract one stroke from your score.
 Our friend Eric, on a course in Quartzsite, shot a ball directly into the cup off the tee.
 His score there became a big fat zero.

 At the copper mine to begin our tour.